High-sensitivity and high-resolution collaborative determination of birefringence coefficient using weak measurement

-For the intensity changes and I-pointer shifts caused by different birefringent coefficient thin membrane slides in the above experiment, further processing and analysis are carried out.
-As depicted in Fig~\ref{fig:6}(a), to optimize the balance between the largest linear region and the lowest SNR, we select a coherent laser with a linewidth of 400 kHz as the main measurement.
-In Fig~\ref{fig:6}(b), the birefringent coefficient change caused by a $\mathrm{SiO_2}$ membrane and a $\mathrm{SiO_2 - TiO_2}$ is 0.009 RIU and 0.0291RIU, respectively.
-This result is consistent with the P-pointer measurement data, further validating the feasibility of measurements using both the P and I pointers.
-Relative to the uncoated slide, the $\mathrm{SiO_2}$ membrane causes an I-pointer shift of 0.0955, while the $\mathrm{SiO_2 - TiO_2}$ membrane shifts it by 0.3322.
-System stability is validated through 20 repeated measurements, with standard deviations calculated from averaged I-pointer shifts.
-Post-stabilization, the birefringence coefficient’s standard deviation (1.12$\times 10^{-6}$) is derived from 20 I-pointer shift measurements. \\ The results indicate that the high sensitivity of the I-pointer enables it to respond effectively to minute signal changes, making it particularly suitable for continuous monitoring of weak signals under low SNR conditions.
-But its resolution is inferior to that of the P-pointer.
-In contrast, the P-pointer has lower sensitivity but achieves nanometer-level resolution, providing higher stability and a smaller error range.
-The P-pointer can maintain stable resolution capabilities in complex noise environments. \\ In conclusion, this work introduces and experimentally validates a high-sensitivity and high-resolution weak measurement system for nanoscale membrane birefringence coefficient determination.
-By synergistically employing tunable-bandwidth light and coherent light sources, the complementary advantages of variable bandwidth are fully demonstrated.
+In conclusion, this work introduces and experimentally validates a high-sensitivity and high-resolution weak measurement system for nanoscale membrane birefringence coefficient determination.
+By simultaneously employing tunable-bandwidth light and coherent light sources, the complementary advantages of variable bandwidth are fully demonstrated.
 The tunable bandwidth light optimizes the dynamic range and noise immunity of the P-pointer, while the coherent light enhances the sensitivity of the I-pointer, all achieved calibration-free operation across various bandwidths.
-When the spectral width is 6 nm, the system achieves the best resolution of 1.5 $\times 10^{-8}$ RIU, significantly outperforming traditional ellipsometers.
+When the spectral width is 6 nm, the system achieves the best resolution of 1.12 $\times 10^{-8}$ RIU, significantly outperforming traditional ellipsometers.
 The optimal sensitivity is achieved with the narrow-linewidth coherent laser, reaching 4710 mV/RIU, which surpasses existing surface plasmon resonance measurements by above 1500 mV/RIU.
 The system's linear range is from 0 to 0.148, fully covering the birefringence coefficient range of the typical crystals.
 Moreover, the setup of the auxiliary optical path eliminates substrate interference, thereby extending the detection limit to $10^{-8}$ RIU.
 Our work develops a high-precision and robust solution for optical quantum measurement of advanced nonmaterial in challenging environments.